Vamp (film)

-Vamp is a 1986 American comedy horror film directed by Richard Wenk, co-written by Wenk and Donald P. Borchers, and starring Chris Makepeace, Sandy Baron, Robert Rusler, Dedee Pfeiffer, Gedde Watanabe, and Grace Jones.
+Vamp is a 1986 American comedy horror film written and directed by Richard Wenk, based on a story by Wenk and producer Donald P. Borchers.
+It stars Chris Makepeace, Sandy Baron, Robert Rusler, Dedee Pfeiffer, Gedde Watanabe, and Grace Jones.

 In the film, three college students visit a strip club with the intention of hiring a stripper for a college fraternity.
 The stripper who impresses them turns out to be a powerful vampire, as do many of the other inhabitants of the part of town they find themselves in, and their carefree visit to the club turns into a struggle for survival.

+Vamp was released in theaters on July 18, 1986, by New World Pictures.
+It grossed $4.9 million against a budget of $3.3 million and received mixed reviews from critics.